• Skip to main content

 Instructions

-• Trim any excess fat from the lamb and cut your lamb into 1-inch pieces.
+• Trim any excess fat from 800 grams lamb leg and cut into 1-inch pieces.

-• Place the lamb into a bowl and pour over half the red wine and the cognac.
-Add the juniper berries and bay leaves and leave to marinate in the fridge for several hours.
+• Place the lamb into a bowl and pour over half the 750 ml red wine and all of the 50 ml brandy.
+Add 10 juniper berries and 3 bay leaves and leave to marinate in the fridge for several hours.

 • Drain the marinade from the meat, reserving it for later.

-• Heat the sunflower oil in a large pan over medium-high heat.
+• Heat 2 tbsp sunflower oil in a large pan over medium-high heat.

-• Brown the drained meat and then add the onions and carrots.
+• Brown the drained meat and then add 4 brown onions, coarsely chopped, and 2 carrots, coarsely chopped.

-• Add the tomato puree and the flour; stirring for a few minutes until the meat and vegetables are coated and the mixture begins to thicken.
+• Add 1 tbsp tomato puree and 1 tbsp plain flour; stirring for a few minutes until the meat and vegetables are coated and the mixture begins to thicken.

-• Add the reserved marinade, the rest of the bottle of wine, the lamb stock and baby button mushrooms.
+• Add the reserved marinade, the rest of the bottle of wine, 250 ml lamb stock and 450 grams baby button mushrooms.

-• Add the bouquet garni, season lightly and turn the heat down to low.
+• Add 1 bouquet garni, season lightly with Shetland sea salt and freshly ground black pepperand turn the heat down to low.

 • Simmer, with the lid on, for 1.5 to 2 hours, until the meat is tender and the sauce has thickened.

-• Meanwhile, cut the bacon into strips and fry until crispy.
+• Meanwhile, cut 100 grams smoked streaky bacon into strips and fry until crispy.

-• Serve the lamb bourguignon with the crispy bacon, chopped spring onions and parsley.
+• Serve the lamb bourguignon with the crispy bacon, chopped spring onions and fresh parsley.

 Video